alicetang0618/Django_application_FarmToTable/README.md

   - Start exploring our website with an empty back-end database
   - Register your own users as buyers or sellers and try out the different functionalities.

-•	In A Crowd:
+- In A Crowd:
-  o	Fixture file contains the testing data and they are preloaded into db.sqlite3.
-Move it to the directory to interact with it. o	The data should be pre-loaded.
+  - Fixture file contains the testing data and they are preloaded into db.sqlite3.
+Move it to the directory to interact with it.
+  - The data should be pre-loaded.
 In case it is not loaded properly, go to farmtotable directory and run “python manage.py loaddata userprofile_fixture.json > applications.userprofile”
-  Fixtures to load for all the models include: userprofile, product, order, search, rating, donation, item, cart If cannot load one, try load the others first because some objects need to exist for the others to be created. o	The test data is randomly generated and the relations between objects might not be orderly, so we strongly suggest you to use the empty version for a better sense of how our functions work.
+  Fixtures to load for all the models include: userprofile, product, order, search, rating, donation, item, cart If cannot load one, try load the others first because some objects need to exist for the others to be created.
+  - The test data is randomly generated and the relations between objects might not be orderly, so we strongly suggest you to use the empty version for a better sense of how our functions work.

 Site Overview
 	Total number of templates:  42
 	Technologies used: JavaScript, Html, CSS

 Functionalities
-  •	User: Register, log in, log out, modify profile, upload files.
-Search, message, like product, shop, checkout and more. o	Seller:
+- User: Register, log in, log out, modify profile, upload files.
+Search, message, like product, shop, checkout and more.
+    - Seller:
-      ♣	Register product
+      - Register product
-      ♣	Modify product
+      - Modify product
-      ♣	Cannot leave comments
+      - Cannot leave comments
-      ♣	No product will be recommended for seller o	Buyer:
+      - No product will be recommended for seller
+    - Buyer:
-      ♣	Being recommended product
+      - Being recommended product
-      ♣	Leave comments
+      - Leave comments

 Special Features

 Session security
-  o	Automatically logged out after 10 minutes. o	Automatically logged out after closing browser
+  - Automatically logged out after 10 minutes.
+  - Automatically logged out after closing browser

 Search
-  •	User, buyer and guests can search
+  - User, buyer and guests can search
-  •	Search history will be stored in the search model: o	For registered users it will store the user’s profile, search term, product origin, product category and time.
+  - Search history will be stored in the search model:
+	  - For registered users it will store the user’s profile, search term, product origin, product category and time.
-  •	NLTK:
+  - NLTK:
-  o	Search term is case-insensitive, order-insensitive, singular or plural insensitive o	Can type in multiple words o	Adjectives and nouns are interpreted through NLTK for more accurate search
+	  - Search term is case-insensitive, order-insensitive, singular or plural insensitive
+	  - Can type in multiple words
+	  - Adjectives and nouns are interpreted through NLTK for more accurate search
-  •	Search in index rather than making direct query to the database.
+  - Search in index rather than making direct query to the database.
 Index is automatically updated each time a product is added.
-  •	Search for key words in both product names and descriptions: product whose names contain the key term will appear first.
+  - Search for key words in both product names and descriptions: product whose names contain the key term will appear first.

 Recommendation
   •	Sources of data:
   o	User liked product